lreimer/packtpub-building-javaee8-webservices-section.2/README.md

 * The final and most flexible option is to implement the `ExceptionMapper` interface and perform a custom mapping from exception to `Response`.

+### Video 2.4: JAX-RS Client API

+In this video we add a small standalone CLI client program that uses the JAX-RS Client APIs to access the Library Service REST API.
+The client performs several CRUD interactions with `Book` and `Loan`.

 ## Containerization

 When you want to use the Payara Server Full base image, write the following `Dockerfile`: